Effective representations of Hecke-Kiselman monoids of type A: Limits and extensions of the method

-The main idea of taking smaller graphs, whose HK-monoids have known effective representations, and gluing them together has a few limitations \begin{enumerate} \item We only know effective representations for a few types of graphs \emph{that themselves are not reached in this way}.
-So far we have the linearly ordered graphs of type $A_n$ and the graphs $\kappa_n$ of the Kiselman monoids. \item When we glue two subgraphs together we are limited to gluing sinks to sinks and sources to sources. \item When we glue two subgraphs together the intersection must consist of one vertex.
-In particular this prevents us from forming loops. \end{enumerate} We may enlarge the set of ``building blocks'' by considering the following family of graphs:
+The main idea of taking smaller graphs, whose HK-monoids have known effective representations, and gluing them together has a few limitations: \begin{enumerate} \item We only know effective representations for a few types of graphs \emph{that themselves are not reached in this way}.
+So far we have the linearly ordered graphs of type $A_n$ and the graphs $\kappa_n$ of the Kiselman monoids. \item When we glue two subgraphs together we are limited to gluing sinks to sinks and sources to sources.
+In particular we can not handle trees in general, but only trees which branch in sources and sinks. \item When we glue two subgraphs together the intersection must consist of one vertex.
+In particular we can not handle cycles (which give infinite monoids $HK_\G$, but nevertheless could have finite effective dimension). \end{enumerate} We may enlarge the set of ``building blocks'' by considering the following family of graphs: